KonnorRogers/kubs_cli/README.md

 The `$HOME/.kubs` is a good directory to check out

+The `$HOME/.kubs/dependencies.yaml` and `$HOME/.kubs/packages.yaml` are
-The `$HOME/.kubs/dependencies.yaml` is structed to be extended without updating my gem
+constructed to be extended without having to update the gem everytime I want to add something new

 ### Messing with docker